kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Lecture 2 Summary

-Data shapes models.
+Data shapes models
-Models require evaluation.
+Models require evaluation
 Judgment completes the loop

 > This summary reinforces the key concepts from this section.
 Reviewing main ideas helps consolidate learning and identify areas that need further study.